urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

           boolean removeFirstOcurrence(Object)
           boolean removeLastOcurrence(Object)

+FIFO and LIFO access
+  Queue is a FIFO structure (First In First Out i.e. add to the end and remove from the front), it has methods
+    offer(e)/add(e)(for adding an element to the end or tail) and poll()/remove()(for removing an element from the front or head) for this purpose Note that offer and add are similar while poll and remove are similar.
+  Stack is a LIFO structure (Last In First Out i.e. add to the front and remove from the front), it provides
+    methods push(e) (which adds to the front) and pop() (which removes from the front) for this purpose

 Map<K, V> interface
   Map doesn't belong to Collection interface because some methods of the Collection interface cannot be used in Map Allows key-value pairs, called entries, where all keys must be unique